 8. Rub the nose of Il Porcellino

 Il Porellino is the Florentine nickname for the bronze statue of a boar that can be found in the Piazza del Mercato Nuovo.
 The statue was sculpted and cast by Pietro Tacca in 1634.
 The present statue is a copy.
 Tradition holds that if you rub its nose you will return to Florence.
 I rubbed its nose!

-Door knockers, stonework and pretty places
+9. Admire the countless door knockers, stonework and pretty places

 Last of all I thought I would include some pictures I took whilst in Florence of- well -door knockers and other things that caught my attention!!!

 That was what we managed to see during our 2 days in Florence – I am sure I will return as there are things I still want to see and I think reading more about the Italian Renaissance may help before visiting again.
 If reading more about Michelangelo interests you I would recommend the biographical novel The Agony and the Ecstasy by Irving Stone which you can purchase below.